 The total amount received by an employee while receiving disability leave benefits supplemented by sick leave credit, personal leave credit, vacation leave balances, and compensatory time, plus any amount contributed by the state on behalf of the employee pursuant to paragraphs (F) and (G) of this rule, shall be an amount sufficient to give the employee up to one hundred per cent of pay for time on disability leave.

 (H) Payment of costs.
 All of the cost, premium or charges for the benefits provided by the state employee disability leave benefits program shall be paid by the state.
-The director may establish a premium contribution rate pursuant to rule 125-2-03 of the Administrative Code.

 (I) Recovery of improperly paid benefits.
 The director shall initiate all necessary steps to recover disability leave benefits or insurance premiums paid in error or paid as a result of fraud, or to make any needed adjustments to ensure that proper payment of benefits and insurance premiums has been made.
 When necessary, the director shall request the attorney general to take appropriate action to recover improperly paid benefits or insurance premiums.